Totati/ngx-mat-errors/README.md

 NgxMatErrors provides an easy, yet flexible solution for displaying error messages in a MatFormField.

 ## Try it
-See it in action at [https://stackblitz.com/edit/ngx-mat-errors](https://stackblitz.com/edit/ngx-mat-errors)
+See it in action on [StackBlitz](https://stackblitz.com/edit/ngx-mat-errors-angular-13?file=src%2Fapp%2Fapp.component.html)

 ## How to use it?